Subscribe to Our Blog

 We provide multiple options to characterize UV light.
 The appropriate setup will depend on the individual and what is most important to them.

 OceanView 2.0 software offers a customized schematic view that displays both spectral data and written wavelength ranges.
-This example was produced using a radiometrically calibrated FLAME-S-UV-VIS with the CC-3-DA cosine corrector.
+This example was produced using a radiometrically calibrated spectrometer with the CC-3-DA cosine corrector.
 It displays the solar spectrum as captured in Tampa, Florida USA.